CEFWrappers v1.02 A freeware MFC Class

 Please see CEFDemo.exe.manifest in the download for details.

-- The classes are designed for VC 2019 or later.
-They have not been tested on earlier releases of VC.
+- The classes are designed for VC 2022 or later.
+They have not been tested

-- The class CCefAppHandler in the demo application is responsible for
+- The class CCEFAppHandler in the demo application is responsible for

 process specific callbacks from CEF.